ucl-exoplanets/taurex-fastchem/README.md

 A Python wrapper built using the [TauREx](https://github.com/ucl-exoplanets/taurex3) is available.
 The wrapper also installs all available datafiles included with FastChem

+*Note: This plugin does not support condensation yet but will do in future versions.*

 ## Installation